sumitag07/fraud-detection/README.md

-# Lendig Club Case Study
+# Lending Club Case Study
-We are tasked with helping the online credit lending company with risk analysis which will help company decide which applicant is likely to repay the loan and which applicant might default.
+We are tasked with helping the consumer finance company with risk analysis which will help company decide which applicant is likely to repay the loan and which applicant might default.

 ## Dataset: